jlaude/gcp-cicd-demo/README.md

 The CI/CD pipeline uses GitOps to trigger a build when a change is pushed to the main branch.
 Cloud Build will be triggered to build the Hello World application OCI Image via Skaffold build then create a release for this build in Cloud Deploy.
 The release will automatically deploy the release to the staging GKE cluster.

+The Cloud Build trigger and Cloud Deploy pipeline build/deploy from a centralized CI/CD GCP project to GKE clusters in staging and production projects with separation of service accounts for each environment/cloud deploy runners.

 ### Table of Contents
 * [What's in this demo](#whats-in-this-demo)